Joshua-McGee/doks/docs/api/authentication.md

-# Authenticating and using the Agenda APIs
+# Authenticating and access the Agenda API

-This document provides a step-by-step guide on authenticating with the Agenda application so you can use the Agenda APIs.
-By following this guide, you will have generated the following credentials for your user account:
+This document provides a step-by-step guide on authenticating with the Agenda application so you can use the Agenda API.
+By following this guide, you will have generated the following credential for your user account:

 - `{ACCESS_TOKEN}`
-- `{API_KEY}`

 ## Prerequisites